Oxygen Therapy: What Does It Help With?

 • retinopathy in premature infants.

 Before starting oxygen therapy, strict medical qualification is always necessary.
-Continuous monitoring by a doctor of the therapy process is also important.
-Only in this way can the patient's safety be ensured and all risks associated with the therapy effectively minimized.
+Continuous medical supervision of the therapy is also important.
+Only in this way can patient safety be ensured and all risks associated with the therapy effectively minimized.